Corinna Wedekind

 Link to EU - Commission Brussels.

-If you are enrolled at TU Ilmenau, still have to take exams and there are free places for your study program at the corresponding partner university, you can apply for the Erasmus+ worldwide program to the responsible university teacher.
+If you are enrolled at TU Ilmenau, still have to take exams and there are free places for your study program at the corresponding partner university, you can apply for the Erasmus+ worldwide program to the responsible university teacher (website under construction).

 In addition to Germans and nationals of a country participating in the program, third-country nationals who complete a (full) course of study in Germany leading to a recognized degree can also participate in the Erasmus program.
 Exchange students are not eligible for an Erasmus grant.
 Funding for a stay in the home country is not possible.